 \subsection{Model Complexity}

-To assess the practical feasibility of deploying the proposed framework in real-world communication systems, we further analyze the algorithmic complexity of different strategy planning methods in a single planning task.
-As shown in Table $\ref{TableI}$, heuristic-based algorithms such as the greedy and beam search methods exhibit significantly higher inference latency compared with the proposed FM4Com.
-This is primarily due to their sequential search and evaluation nature, where each potential action combination must be explicitly explored or locally optimized, resulting in exponential or at least polynomial growth in computational cost as the action space increases.
-In contrast, our FM4Com leverages end-to-end learning to implicitly capture the complex dependencies between modules, allowing it to generate globally optimized strategies through a single forward pass of the neural network.
-This substantial reduction in inference time demonstrates the scalability and practicality of the proposed model.
+To evaluate the practical feasibility of deploying the proposed framework in real-world communication systems, we analyze the algorithmic complexity of different strategy planning methods for a single planning task.
+As shown in Table $\ref{TableI}$, heuristic-based methods such as greedy search and beam search exhibit significantly higher inference latency than AGENS due to their sequential search and evaluation processes, where candidate actions must be explicitly explored or optimized.
+In contrast, AGENS leverages end-to-end learning to capture the dependencies among modules and generate globally optimized strategies through a single forward pass.
+This greatly reduces inference time and demonstrates the scalability and practicality of the proposed model.